OJB-Quantum/Linguistics-of-Science/README.md

 • Attributing descriptors or adjectives as pre-terms before the actual use of a word.
 Ex: excitatory stimulation with high KCl delivery.
 Another ex: inhibitory stimulation with TTX delivery.

 • A new discovery tends to show its face beginning with the phrase "unless...".

+• "Much less information is, however, available on..."